tianchanghrbcn/AutoMLClustering/README.md

    cd /root/AutoMLClustering
    ```

-2. **Run the configuration script** to set up the virtual environment and install dependencies:
+2. **Run the configuration script** to set up the virtual environment and install dependencies (about 15min on a 8vCPUs computer):

    ```bash
    bash init_config.sh